nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 pr->draw(Shape::Red); // calls Rectangle::draw(Shape::Red)
 ```

-### default parameter values are statically bound
+### 37.2 default parameter values are statically bound

-That means you may end up invoking a virtual function defined in a derived class but using a default parameter value from a base class:
+Virtual functions are dynamically bound, but default parameters are statically bound.
+That means you may end up **<font color='red'>invoking a virtual function defined in a derived class but using a default parameter value from a base class:</font>**

 ```c++
 pr->draw(); // calls Rectangle::draw(Shape::Red)!